Cheap Washing Machine Insurance

 Whether you own a washer dryer or a regular washing machine, and whether your kitchen appliance is a Hotpoint or a Whirlpool, a Bosch or a Samsung, an Indesit or a Miele, dirty laundry will quickly pile up if your home appliance kicks the bucket.

-Of course, if you bought your home appliance within the last year it is likely still under warranty, in which case you can sleep (and clean) easy.
+Of course, if you bought your home appliance within the last year it is likely still covered by your manufacturer’s washing machine warranty, in which case you can sleep (and clean) easy.

-If your washing machine is a little older, though, and you didn’t take out an extended warranty when you bought it, then you might want to consider getting a quote for a new kitchen appliance warranty now.
+If your appliance is a little older, though, and you didn’t take out an extended washing machine warranty when you bought it, then you might want to consider getting a quote for a new washing machine insurance policy now.

 How do I know if my washing machine is still under warranty?